-The Mohiuddin Islamic University, Nerian Sharif, AJ&K was amongst the first Mohiuddin sponsored projects and was established under Act No.1 of 2000 of Azad Jammu and Kashmir Legislative Assembly.
-It is a chartered university and is recognized by the Higher Education Commission (HEC) and the Government of Pakistan.
+The Mohiuddin Islamic University (MIU) in Nerian Sharif, Azad Kashmir, Pakistan, was one of the first Mohiuddin sponsored projects.
+Formally established under Act No.1 (2000) by the Azad Kashmir Legislative Assembly, it is a chartered university recognised by the Higher Education Commission (HEC) of the Government of Pakistan.